When a Non-Outdoorsy Type Ventures into the Outdoors

 We took on two more hikes that day, the first to the source of the River Soča; this was the most technically difficult hike of the day.
 I braced myself when I got out of the car.
 I’d felt alright climbing up the mountain, but this was supposed to be difficult, and I lack both balance and grace.
 I could hear the river whooshing past to my left, but didn’t dare look up as I navigated the slippery rocks below my feet.
 There were large rocks, rocks that looked like they’d split in two leaving a smooth face which I was supposed to be able to climb up.
 The guide’s all offered me their hands on several occasions, but I refused each time.
 It was tough work, but I was determined I could do it myself.
 Once we got to the river, I splashed my face with the freezing water to cool off before refilling my water bottle.

-The last hike was windy, and narrow, we were aiming for the Kozjak waterfall.
+The last hike was windy, and narrow, we were aiming for the Kozjak waterfall – just one of the amazing waterfalls in Slovenia.
 We climbed skinny bridges made out of rock, over pools of water under a canopy of tree’s blocking out the little sunlight there was that day.
 We could hear the waterfall hitting the water before we could see it.
 We climbed along a ledge on the opposite side of the pool to the waterfall to take photos.
 I clung onto the wire attached to the wall, scared of heights and that I was going to slip off the surface into the freezing water below.
 As we edged along, rising higher and higher, we could see the waterfall.

 The highlight of the day was the white water rafting.
 At different parts of the river, there are different grades, but we were rafting in Grade III (beginner/ intermediate level).
 Split into two groups of 8, we were shown how to hold the oar correctly, went through drills on land before being thrown into the water to go rafting.
 You get a bit of time to practice in the calm waters before the rapids, which get more difficult each time.
 You paddle harder than you ever knew you could to stay facing the right way & your heart races when your instructor announces you’re going to “surf” through the rapids.
 That’s apparently when they send you back in, facing the wrong way & tell you to paddle in the opposite direction so the icy water sprays back up at your face whilst your chin deep in water, barely able to see the raft.
 It was exhilarating!